Asthma Inhalers

 If you find it difficult to breathe while using the inhaler, your doctor can advise you on using a spacer.

-Use your reliever inhaler as soon as you notice asthma symptoms such as wheezing, breathlessness, chest tightness, and coughing.
+Use your reliever inhaler as soon as you notice asthma attack symptoms such as:

 If you know that exercise or certain substances (for example dust, pollen, or animal hair) trigger your asthma, you can use your reliever inhaler 10 to 15 minutes before to prevent symptoms from developing.